TamTam/public/README.md

 # TamTam
 ## Welcome to TamTam!
-This GitHub Org serves to unite TamTam students and other collaborators from around the world to build exciting projects and unlock new opportunities.
+This GitHub Org serves to unite TamTam students and other collaborators from around the world to build exciting projects and create new opportunities.